 – Fuel injection system features sub throttle valves for a smooth, linear power band

 – Fuel injection system’s fine atomizing injectors deliver ultra-fine fuel/air mixture for greater combustion efficiency, increased power and optimum fuel economy

 – Center spark plugs enhance combustion for smooth, consistent power and reduced emissions

 – Liquid and air cooling maintain consistent operating temperatures

 – Engine and transmission feature built-in oil and water pumps, reducing the number of parts and reducing weight

-– Single-pin crank contributes to a classic V-twin sound
+– Single-pin crank for the desirable power-pulse feel and classic V-twin sound

 Transmission / Final Drive